 Adaptive Learning health and safety training is no longer seen as a check-the-box exercise, but a practical way to improve the safety - and lessen the danger - of working in the oil and gas industry.

-Adaptive Learning combines cognitive neuroscience, artificial intelligence, and big data to increase learner engagement.
+Adaptive Learning combines cognitive science, artificial intelligence, and big data to increase learner engagement.
 Millennials (and Gen Zers) who grew up using technology, and are comfortable with it (in ways their Boomer parents may not be), expect and want to use technology in their corporate learning.

 Traditional learning tools and teaching methods simply aren’t as effective on our youngest workforce-eligible generations.
 By providing young professionals with the type of training they want to receive and demonstrating that oil and gas is a technologically advanced field, the industry can attract more of the Millennial labor force to improve the skills gap.